ukparliament/weeknotes.data-search/2018/14/index.md

 ...goes to everyone who contributed to the Historic Hansard goal line clearance.
 It was being moved to a new home but the imminent shut down of its old hosting arrangements made things slightly hectic.
 Matthieu, Mike and Samu all chipped in.
 Dan and Mike also answered many, many emails.

 The older version of Historic Hansard was served as static HTML from our old hosting infrastructure via [hansard.millbanksystems.com](http://hansard.millbanksystems.com/).
 The new version uses the same HTML files hosted in blob storage and served through [api.parliament.uk/historic-hansard](https://api.parliament.uk/historic-hansard/index.html).
 In switching over, we ran into DNS issues.
 Samu created a DNS Zone in the new hosting environment and Robert pointed the authoritative DNS at this, from where we redirected to api.parliament.uk.
 As part of the migration we decommissioned the old Historic Hansard search and started using the [beta search](https://beta.parliament.uk/search) instead.
 Unfortunately we found that the polite spiders used by Google and Bing take a very long time to index a site with over 250k pages previously indexed.
 So instead we restricted the search with a site:hansard.millbanksystems.com filter to get all the previously indexed results and send users back to api.parliament.uk/historic-hansard via the redirect.
-Switching the DNS records made us realise that most mobile providers 4G DNS servers are really slow on updating their records.
+Switching the DNS records made us realise that most mobile providers' 4G DNS servers are really slow on updating their records.
 It can take 2 days instead of the usual couple of hours for regular network propagation.

 As part of the migration we've added the standard telemetry that comes with the data platform.
 Which should make life easier for the data analysts amongst us.